-No study of motivation and recognition would be complete without few words about the classic а of "Hierarchy Needs" theory of put forth by Dr. Abraham Maslow.
+No study of motivation and recognition would be complete without a few words about the classic theory of "Hierarchy of Needs" put forth by Dr. Abraham Maslow.

-I would like to depart from its interpretation in behavioral usual classes te trv to have science it shed some light on appropriate ways to recognize and reward people.
+I would like to depart from its usual interpretation in behavioral science classes to try to have it shed some light on appropriate ways to recognize and reward people.

-following chart, Ι have In the Maslow's definitions noted in parenthesis with mу personal suggestions as to their significance for recognition to the right.
+In the following chart, I have noted Maslow's definitions in parenthesis with my personal suggestions as to their significance for recognition to the right.